NVIDIA/NeMo/docs/source/tools/nemo_forced_aligner.rst

 NFA is a tool for generating token-, word- and segment-level timestamps of speech in audio using NeMo's CTC-based Automatic Speech Recognition models.
 You can provide your own reference text, or use ASR-generated transcription.
 You can use NeMo's ASR Model checkpoints out of the box in `14+ languages <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/results.html#speech-recognition-languages>`_, or train your own model.
+NFA can be used on long audio files of 1+ hours duration (subject to your hardware and the ASR model used).

 Demos & Tutorials
 -----------------